 This Cellular IoT Shield contains Quectel BG96 which has combined LTE technologies Cat.M1, Cat.NB1 and eGPRS.
 It also supports GPS too.

 Before we start working with the Shield, let us set up our router settings.

 Your router needs port forwarding for UDP connection.
-You can do it by following Port Forwarding Tutorial.
 Note down the IP address of your router and UDP port number(We will need it later).